Mobile Signal Strength and Coverage

 The inability to connect to the internet via your mobile can be due to four factors:

 - Lack of mobile network coverage.
-Check the number of bars on your phone or verify the local signal strength with Teragence Signal Checker
+Check the number of bars on your phone or verify the local signal strength with Teragence Signal Strength Checker

 - Lack of capacity: even when you have strong signal, it is possible that you have no internet if many users are trying to connect at the same time.
 This can happen at busy places such as train stations, festivals, etc..